galatea-associates/poc-domain-data-gen/README.md

 # fuse-test-data-gen
 This project serves two functions:
-- Provides the ability to generate meaningful domain objects to be used for testing purposes
+- Provides the ability to generate meaningful domain objects to be used for testing & POC purposes
-- Provides the ability to export test domain objects using a variety of formats (AVRO, JSON, XML etc)
+- Provides the ability to export these domain objects using a variety of formats (CSV, JSON, XML etc)

 This readme will contain an index to features and their location in code.